Large-Momentum Effective Theory: Introduction

+In the literature and textbooks, parton distributions are not traditionally represented in terms of the Euclidean matrix elements as in \eq{pd}.
+Rather, they are represented by the so-called LF correlators of quantum fields (``operator formalism'')~\cite{Brodsky:1997de,Collins:2011zzd}.
+A more explicit formulation in terms of collinear quantum fields and effective lagrangian is made in the soft-collinear effective theory (SCET)~\cite{Bauer:2000yr,Bauer:2001ct,Bauer:2001yt}.

-There is a physical way to see that the EFT description of high-energy scattering results in the light-front correlations.
+There is a physical way to see that the parton description of high-energy scattering results in the light-front correlations.
 Consider DIS in the rest frame of the proton, where the virtual photon has momentum

-In the Bjorken limit, although the invariant mass $Q$ of the photon goes to infinity, the photon momentum becomes actually light-like in the sense that it approaches the light-cone.
-Therefore, in inclusive DIS cross section, the two currents in the {hadronic tensor} are separated along the light-cone direction.
-In fact, the pre-parton studies of DIS were made in the formalism of so-called {light-cone} algebra, where a number of well-known results in DIS were derived as sum rules from this algebra~\cite{Feynman:1973xc}.
+In the Bjorken limit $\nu\to\infty$, although the invariant mass $Q$ of the photon goes to infinity, the photon momentum becomes actually light-like in the sense that it approaches the light front.
+Therefore, in inclusive DIS cross section, the separation of the two electromagnetic currents in the hadronic tensor, which is Fourier conjugate to the photon momentum, also approaches the light-cone direction.

-Therefore, it is natural that all the structural physics of the proton in the IMF can also be expressed in terms of time-dependent LF correlators or correlations of quantum fields on the LF.
+Thus, it appears natural that all the structural physics of the proton in the IMF can also be expressed in terms of time-dependent LF correlators or correlations of quantum fields on the LF.
 Formally, this is simple to see if one writes

-The boost operator $\Lambda_\infty$ can be applied to the static non-local operators in the ordinary momentum distributions.
+The boost operator $U(\Lambda_\infty)$ can be applied to the static nonlocal operators in the ordinary momentum distributions.
 In doing so, all static correlations become light-cone ones.
 The boost process is then similar to shifting the Hamiltonian evolution in quantum mechanics from Schr\"odinger to Heisenberg picture where time-dependence is now in the operators.